panbak/lilist/README.md

 # lilist
-A serverless web application with firebase, that let you create a list of your social links and share it.
+A serverless single page application with firebase, that lets you create a list of your social links and share it.